sergioB79/theForge/site/forge/content/forge/persons/passed/sergeant-barnes.md

 SUBTITLE: A field-made father who teaches boys to survive by becoming what kills them

+INFO:
+A battlefield patriarch who raises boys into weapons, then resents what they become.
+Treats conscience like excess kit to be ditched when the march gets difficult.
+Turns protection into possession, teaching that survival justifies every order and omission.
+His squad becomes a closed system where fear is currency and obedience the only shelter.

 You don’t enter the Forge because you’re feared or followed.
 You enter because your decisions harden into a permanent weather system around other people.
 Barnes survives fire because he treats morality as a luxury item—then watches the receipt come due.

 🔥 WHAT MAKES IT FORGE MATERIAL?